makrai/notes/zhou2106-finetune-bert-acl22.md

 * In Table 3, we observe that
   the number of clusters decreases after fine-tuning
 * a simpler spatial configuration
-* The same trend holds for TREC-50 (Table 4), even when the final representation is not linearly separable
+* The same trend holds for TREC-50 (Table 4),
+  even when the final repr is not linearly separable

 ## 4.3 Spatial Structure of Labels